iagodahlem/roll.js/README.md

 ## Setup

-You can import it using ES6 modules.
+You can import it using ES6 Modules.

 ```js
 import roll from 'roll.js'
 ```

-Or with CommonJS as well.
+Or using CommonJS.

 ```js
 const roll = require('roll.js')